 This is notable, because these are the 3 amino acids that make up the majority (about 60%) of what all animal collagen (including our own) is made of.
 (16)

 Their cattle by-products come from Brazil.

-Bulletproof collagen personal feedback
+Bulletproof collagen peptides personal feedback

-Meaning: Just because I like or dislike the taste, smell, texture, or even the way something looks doesn’t mean you’ll feel the same way.
+Meaning that just because I like or dislike the taste, smell, texture, or even the way something looks doesn’t mean you’ll feel the same way.

 So my opinion doesn’t really matter. 😄